 - i.
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Structural elements outside the parameters of regional Approved Documents must be supported by structural calculations provided by a suitably qualified expert. - iii.
-The materials used for construction must meet the relevant Building Regulations, Eurocodes and other statutory requirements. - iv.
+The materials used for construction must meet the relevant Building Regulations, Euro-codes and other statutory requirements. - iv.
 Specialist works must be provided and supported by structural calculations completed by a suitably qualified Engineer where necessary. - v.
-Any engineered beams/posts manufactured off-site must have structural calculations endorsed by the manufacturer.
+Any off-site manufactured engineered beams / posts must have structural calculations which have been endorsed by the manufacturer.